beforeold/Meta/README.md

 # Meta
+A swift codable wrapper which supports codable for dictionary associated with a model

+# Usage

-use as model + dictionary
+Case 1: use as model + dictionary.
 ```Swift
 struct Student: Decodable {
   struct Book: Decodable {